Policy 7: Sponsorships, Associations, and Partnerships

 - developing strategies and implementing actions that address significant issues and concerns in higher education that have strong implications for each other’s organization, the sector, and/or the scholarship of learning and teaching.

-Agreement benefits associated with the annual conference should be discussed with the STLHE Vice-President (the conference liaison for the Board) prior to their proposal as they may have cost and logistical implications for the Society and/or the conference host.
+Agreement benefits associated with the annual conference should be discussed with the STLHE Vice-Chair (the conference liaison for the Board) prior to their proposal as they may have cost and logistical implications for the Society and/or the conference host.